lxrswdd/AIpsych/README.md

 ## 🎈 Quick Start

-### Inference the Qwen2.5VL with the AIpsych - COCO valid 2014 dataset
+### Running inference using the Qwen2.5VL model with the AIpsych - COCO valid 2014 dataset
 ```
 python /demo/qwen25_inference.py
 ```